-Prerequisite: Junior or senior standing in major, at least a 2.5 GPA in the major, and permission of the Program Coordinator.
+Prerequisite: Junior or senior standing, at least a 2.5 GPA in the major, and permission of the Department Chair.

 Credit will be granted for hands-on experience with a local or regional theater.
 Level of credit will be determined based on the significance of the participation.
 May be repeated for credit.